Weil

 Recent deal and industry highlights for Weil in London include:

-Vodafone-Three Merger: Weil advised Virgin Media O2 on the competition aspects of the £15bn joint venture between Vodafone and Three, which was cleared by the Competition and Markets Authority (CMA) in December 2024.
+Vodafone-Three Merger: Weil advised Virgin Media O2 on the competition aspects of the £15 billionjoint venture between Vodafone and Three, which was cleared by the Competition and Markets Authority (CMA) in December 2024.

-Ukraine Sovereign Debt Restructuring: Weil advised bondholders on the restructuring of $23bn of Ukraine government bonds in September 2024.
+Ukraine Sovereign Debt Restructuring: Weil advised bondholders on the restructuring of $23 billion of Ukraine government bonds in September 2024.

 Weil is a full service corporate law firm.
 In the UK market, it is best known for its expertise in the following areas:

-Leveraged Finance: Weil has one of the City’s leading practices advising on the financing side of leveraged buyouts (LBOs).
-It is ranked in Band 2 by Chambers.
+Weil has one of the City’s leading practices advising on the financing side of leveraged buyouts (LBOs).
+It is ranked in Band 2 by Chambers for its borrower-side advice.

 Here’s what Weil pays its London trainees and newly qualified (NQ) lawyers: